fusedio/fused-docs/docs/user-guide/out/retool.md

 # Retool

-Run Fused UDFs from Retool.

-This guide shows how to create a [custom Retool component](https://docs.retool.com/apps/web/guides/components/custom) using the [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/example/) library to render vector tiles.
+[Retool](https://retool.com/) is a platform to build internal software.
+This guide shows how to create a vector map from a UDF on a [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/example/) map with a [custom Retool component](https://docs.retool.com/apps/web/guides/components/custom).
 You'll first generate a signed UDF URL then introduce it into a custom map component that can input and output data across other Retool components.

 ## 1. Create an HTML map

-Create a mapbox `.html` map following this [tutorial](/user-guide/out/mapbox/).
+Follow this [guide](/user-guide/out/mapbox/) to create a mapbox `.html` map that renders vector tiles from a UDF.

 ## 2. Create a custom Retool component